-At Corrpro we pride ourselves in our ability to provide timely and accurate inline tool run tracking support–a key component to the success of an in-line inspection program.
+We take pride in our ability to provide timely and accurate inline tool run tracking support–a key component to the success of an in-line inspection program.
 Tool tracking and reporting for a variety of pigging applications including cleaning, inline inspection, line purges, line-fills and product batching are our specialties.

-Our strategy for effective tracking is based on utilization of the latest in digital Above Ground Monitoring devices supplemented with an appropriately sized crew of technicians in the field.
-These devices can be pre-deployed up to 2 weeks ahead of the inspection tool run and are satellite linked to provide instant updates to our technicians with regards to passage times, GPS locations, and tool speeds.
-These monitoring devices not only ensure the accurate capture of all required passage data, but greatly increases our tracking efficiency resulting in a more cost effective solution for our customers.
+Our strategy for effective tracking is based on utilization of the latest in digital aboveground monitoring devices supplemented with an appropriately sized crew of technicians in the field.
+These devices can be pre-deployed up to two weeks ahead of the inspection tool run and are satellite linked to provide instant updates to our technicians with regards to passage times, GPS locations and tool speeds.
+These monitoring devices not only ensure the accurate capture of all required passage data, but greatly increase our tracking efficiency resulting in a more cost-effective solution for our customers.

-If your company already has pre-existing AGM sites from previous inline inspection runs, Corrpro technicians can re-establish these existing sites.
-Corrpro can also provide recommendations and survey support for optimizing the number of AGM locations and possible site relocations due to poor AGM site accessibility, a change in the condition of the site or change in planned tool velocity.
-The objective is always to provide the most cost effective solution for your inspection run.
+If your company already has preexisting AGM sites from previous inline inspection runs, Corrpro technicians can reestablish these existing sites.
+Corrpro can also provide recommendations and survey support for optimizing the number of AGM locations and possible site relocations due to poor AGM site accessibility, a change in the condition of the site or a change in planned tool velocity.
+The objective is always to provide the most cost-effective solution for your inspection run.
 We also coordinate with the smart tool vendor to determine when and where AGMs should be placed, including hard to reach areas where pre-set (remote-controlled) AGMs can be utilized.

-Your pipeline operations personnel are trained and experienced in managing the day to day operation of the pipeline system, but may not have the experience to cost effectively plan and execute an In-Line inspection program.
-Our ILI PM’s have participated in hundreds of pigging and smart tool runs and understand the requirements and details of conducting a safe, well documented and cost effective ILI tool run program.
+Your pipeline operations personnel are trained and experienced in managing the day-to-day operation of the pipeline system, but may not have the experience to cost-effectively plan and execute an inline inspection program.
+Our ILI project managers have participated in hundreds of pigging and smart tool runs and understand the requirements and details for conducting a safe, well documented and cost-effective ILI tool run program.

-Our inline inspection PMs will provide you with the planning, acquisition and management of all of the in-house or contracted resources involved in the tool run and are responsible for the effective communication with pipeline operations and control personnel to conduct a safe and cost effective inline inspection program.
+Our inline inspection project managers will provide you with the planning, acquisition and management of all of the in-house or contracted resources involved in the tool run and are responsible for the effective communication with pipeline operations and control personnel to conduct a safe and cost-effective inline inspection program.